Semiframes: the algebra of semitopologies and actionable coalitions: Introduction

-Regular points are those contained in some topen set, and they display particularly good consensus behaviour.
-Regularity will be very important to us because implies consensus (see Theorems~\ref{thrm.correlated} and~\ref{thrm.topen.partition}) and we will characterise it in multiple ways: see Remark~\ref{rmrk.how.regularity}.
-(A survey of characterisations of weak regularity requires more machinery and appears in Remark~\ref{rmrk.how.weakly.regular}.) \item In Section~\ref{sect.closed.sets} we study \emph{closed sets} and \emph{(un)conflicted points}.
-In particular we study the interaction between intertwined points, topens, and closures.
-Typical results are Proposition~\ref{prop.intertwined.as.closure} and Theorem~\ref{thrm.up.down.char} which characterise sets of intertwined points as minimal closures.
-We also see Theorem~\ref{thrm.r=wr+uc}, which is a key result connecting various well-behavedness conditions. \item In Section~\ref{sect.semiframes} we introduce \emph{semiframes}.
-These are the algebraic version of semitopologies, and they are to semitopologies as frames are to topologies.
-The innovation here is that semiframes are not just join-semilattices; they include a \emph{compatibility relation} $\ast$, which abstracts the property of sets intersection $\between$ (see Remark~\ref{rmrk.amazing}). \item In Section~\ref{sect.semifilters.and.points} we introduce \emph{semifilters}.
-These play a similar role as filters do in topologies, except that semifilters have a \emph{compatibility condition} instead of closure under finite meets.
-We develop the notion of abstract points (completely prime semifilters), and show how to build a semitopology out of the abstract points of a semiframe. \item In Section~\ref{sect.spatial.and.sober} we introduce \emph{sober semitopologies}, and \emph{spatial semiframes}.
-The reader familiar with categorical duality will know these conditions.
-Some of the details are significantly different (see for instance the discussion in Subsection~\ref{subsect.sober.top.contrast}) but at a high level these conditions work in the proofs just as they do for the topological duality. \item In Section~\ref{sect.duality} we consider the \emph{duality} between suitable categories of (sober) semitopologies and (spatial) semiframes. \item In Section~\ref{sect.closer.look.at.semifilters} we dualise the semitopological \emph{well-behavedness conditions} from Section~\ref{sect.transitive.sets} to algebraic versions.
-The correspondence is good (Proposition~\ref{prop.regular.match.up}) but also imperfect in some interesting ways (Remark~\ref{rmrk.summary.of.sc}). \item In Section~\ref{sect.graphs} we briefly consider two \emph{other ways to represent semitopologies}, based on graphs. \item In Section~\ref{sect.conclusions} we conclude and discuss related and future work. \end{enumerate}
+We discover that semiframes are not just join-semilattices; \textbf{semiframes are \emph{compatible} semilattices}, which include a \emph{compatibility relation} $\ast$ to abstract the property of sets intersection $\between$ (see Remark~\ref{rmrk.amazing}). \item In Section~\ref{sect.semifilters.and.points} we introduce \textbf{semifilters}.
+These play a similar role as filters do in topologies, except that semifilters have a \textbf{compatibility condition} instead of closure under finite meets.
+We develop the notion of abstract points (completely prime semifilters), and show how to build a semitopology out of the abstract points of a semiframe. \item In Section~\ref{sect.spatial.and.sober} we introduce \textbf{sober semitopologies} and \textbf{spatial semiframes}.
+The reader familiar with categorical duality may be familiar with these conditions, though some details are significantly different from the topological case (see for instance the discussion in Subsection~\ref{subsect.sober.top.contrast}). \item In Section~\ref{sect.duality} we consider the \textbf{duality} between suitable categories of (sober) semitopologies and (spatial) semiframes. \item In Section~\ref{sect.closer.look.at.semifilters} we \textbf{dualise the well-behavedness conditions} from Section~\ref{sect.transitive.sets} to algebraic versions.
+The correspondence is good (Proposition~\ref{prop.regular.match.up}) but also imperfect in some interesting ways (Remark~\ref{rmrk.summary.of.sc}). \item In Section~\ref{sect.conclusions} we conclude and discuss related and future work. \end{enumerate}